All Episodes

 And I would be leading in the polls today.

-But of course, that's not the attitude.
+But, of course, that's not the attitude.

 It's easy for me to say I'm not a candidate, and I wasn't on the stage.

-But uh, you know, that somebody at the RNC, somebody in these circles had to convince these guys to do this debate, and I'll bet the convincing went something like this.
+But, you know, that somebody at the RNC, somebody in these circles had to convince these guys to do this debate.

-We gotta do it.
+We got to do it.

-Well, the Democrats did it, why if we don't do it, well, what are they gonna say about us?
+If we don't do it, well, what are they going to say about us?

 Oh, they'll say we're cowards.

-What are we gonna do?
+What are we going to do?

-He had a lot of stations.
+We had a lot of stations.

-You would not believe what we did uh to try to stay ahead of the competition on music.
+You would not believe what we did to try to stay ahead of the competition on music.

 We had people that sat around and monitored all the competitors, try to get their playlist and make sure that we played songs before they did.